Skip to main content

 Overview

-Aponogeton natans is an aquatic perennial in the Aponogetonaceae family, growing from a tuberous rootstock anchored in the bottom substrate of still or slow-moving freshwater.
-Leaves are floating, oblong-elliptic, 2–6 inches (5–15 cm) long and 0.75–2 inches (2–5 cm) wide, bright green, with a smooth surface and parallel venation characteristic of the genus.
-Petioles extend from the submerged tuber to the water surface, adjusting in length to the water depth — typically 12–24 inches (30–60 cm).
-The inflorescence is a single-forked spike (bifid in some populations) that emerges 1–2 inches (2.5–5 cm) above the water surface, bearing small, white, fragrant flowers arranged in a dense cluster along one side of the spike.
-Fragrance is sweet, vanilla-like, most noticeable on warm days.
-The species is native to tropical and subtropical Asia, where it grows in ponds, slow rivers, rice paddies, and seasonal pools.
-Unlike the more commonly cultivated A. distachyos (water hawthorn) from South Africa, A. natans is less cold-hardy and requires water temperatures above 60°F (15°C) for active growth.
-Tubers go dormant when water temperature drops below 55°F (13°C).
-In the Pacific Northwest, it is grown as a container aquatic in lined ponds or indoor water gardens, overwintered indoors.
-Susceptible to aphids on emergent flower spikes and to crown rot if tubers are stored too wet during dormancy.
+Aponogeton natans is an aquatic perennial in the small Aponogetonaceae family (a monocot family of approximately 50 species, all aquatic), growing from a tuberous rootstock anchored in the bottom substrate of still or slow-moving freshwater.
+Leaves are floating, oblong-elliptic, 2-6 inches (5-15 cm) long and 0.75-2 inches (2-5 cm) wide, bright green, with a smooth surface and parallel venation characteristic of the genus and the broader monocot lineage.
+Petioles extend from the submerged tuber to the water surface, adjusting in length to the local water depth typically 12-24 inches (30-60 cm), with the petiole growing as needed to keep the leaf blade floating at the surface as water levels rise and fall through the season.
+The inflorescence is a single-forked spike (the bifid form, where the spike axis splits into two arms partway along its length, distinguishes the species from related Aponogeton with simple unforked or multi-forked spikes) that emerges 1-2 inches (2.5-5 cm) above the water surface, bearing small white fragrant flowers arranged in a dense one-sided cluster along the spike axis.
+Fragrance is sweet and vanilla-like, most noticeable on warm days.
+The species is native to tropical and subtropical Asia, where it grows in ponds, slow rivers, rice paddies, and seasonal pools across India, Sri Lanka, Bangladesh, and parts of Southeast Asia.
+Differs from the more widely cultivated Aponogeton distachyos (water hawthorn from South Africa) in being less cold-hardy and requiring water temperatures above 60°F (15°C) for active growth; tubers go dormant when water temperature drops below 55°F (13°C), which restricts the species' outdoor cultivation to USDA zone 10 and tropical climates.
+In the Pacific Northwest, the species is grown as a container aquatic in lined ponds or indoor water gardens, with the container moved indoors before water temperature drops in autumn and the tuber overwintered in a cool frost-free location at 40-50°F (5-10°C) with the soil kept barely moist.
+The Aponogetonaceae family shares with the broader aquatic monocots (including Hydrocharitaceae, Cymodoceaceae, and Posidoniaceae) the floating-leaf-with-submerged-rhizome growth strategy that allows aquatic plants to capture sunlight at the water surface while anchoring in the bottom substrate, with carbon dioxide and dissolved nutrients absorbed from the water column through both leaf and root tissue.
+Susceptible to aphids on the emergent flower spikes and to crown rot if tubers are stored too wet during winter dormancy.

 Native Range

-Aponogeton natans is native to tropical and subtropical Asia, including India, Sri Lanka, Bangladesh, and parts of Southeast Asia.
-It occurs in still and slow-moving freshwater habitats — ponds, ditches, rice paddies, and seasonal pools — from lowlands to approximately 3,000 feet (900 m) elevation.
+Aponogeton natans is native to tropical and subtropical Asia, with a range covering India, Sri Lanka, Bangladesh, and parts of Southeast Asia.
+The species occurs in still and slow-moving freshwater habitats including ponds, ditches, rice paddies, and seasonal pools, from lowlands to approximately 3,000 feet (900 m) in elevation.
+The tropical Asian wet-season-and-dry-season climate cycle shapes the species' annual growth pattern (active growth during the warm wet monsoon, tuber dormancy during cooler or drier periods), and the rice-paddy habitat association in the home range has integrated the species into traditional Asian agricultural wet-cropping systems where the floating leaves shade the water surface and the tubers are sometimes harvested for food.

 Suggested Uses

 Grown in container water gardens, lined half-barrels, and indoor aquatic displays.
-Effective as a surface cover plant in small ponds, reducing algae by shading the water surface.
-In tropical and subtropical climates (USDA zones 10–12), planted permanently in ponds and slow streams.
-In the Pacific Northwest, treat as a tender aquatic — overwinter indoors.
+The floating leaves shade the water surface and reduce algae growth in small ponds by limiting light penetration into the water column.
+In tropical and subtropical climates (USDA zones 10-12), the species is planted permanently in ponds and slow streams as a year-round aquatic.
+In the Pacific Northwest, the species is treated as a tender aquatic and overwintered indoors during the cold months from October through April, with outdoor placement restricted to the warm summer window from May through September when water temperatures support active growth.

 How to Identify